owenbush/static-settings/README.md

 ### Error Handling

 The library will throw `InvalidStaticSettingsException` in these cases:
-- Attempting to get/set an unregistered setting
+- Attempting to get an unregistered setting
 - Setting an invalid value for an enum
 - Registering the same setting name with different classes